Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

-This gives a perfect combination of lowered resistance and low impact exercise if you suffer from any kind of disability, pain or ailment that prevents you from performing many other forms of exercise.
+This gives a perfect combination of lowered resistance and low-impact exercise if you suffer from any kind of disability, pain or ailment that prevents you from performing many other forms of exercise.

 Benefits of swimming for seniors

-The benefits of swimming for seniors are the same as most exercise.
+The benefits of swimming for seniors are the same as most exercises.
 It helps you maintain your strength, muscle mass, and mobility.
 It improves your cardiovascular health, balance and even cognition.
 We are simply made to move.
 When you stop moving your body starts to deteriorate.

 To keep your body healthy as you age, you need to take care of two things, your cardiovascular health, and your muscular strength and mass.